-- (e) The department, through the Office of School Improvement, the Office of Mathematics Improvement, and any other sections within the department shall work in coordination with each local education agency to identify a school improvement team for each full support school that qualifies for state academic intervention, as provided in subsection (b). - (f) The department, through the Office of School Improvement, the Office of Mathematics Improvement, and any other sections within the department shall clearly define the powers and duties of each school improvement team. - (g) A school improvement team shall do all of the following: - (1) Conduct a comprehensive on-site evaluation to determine any causes for low student performance and lack of progress of the school.
+(c) The department, through the Office of School Improvement, the Office of Mathematics Improvement, and any other sections within the department shall work in coordination with each local education agency to identify a school improvement team for each full support school that qualifies for state academic intervention, as provided in subsection (b).

+- (d) The department, through the Office of School Improvement, the Office of Mathematics Improvement, and any other sections within the department shall clearly define the powers and duties of each school improvement team. - (e) A school improvement team shall do all of the following: - (1) Conduct a comprehensive on-site evaluation to determine any causes for low student performance and lack of progress of the school.
 The evaluation shall include, but not be limited to, consultations with the local superintendent of education, the local board of education, the school principal, parents, other school personnel, and any other individual who possesses pertinent information and knowledge about the school. - (2) Assist in the development of an intensive school turnaround plan focused on student achievement, which may include areas beyond mathematics or reading, to facilitate the imperative of overall school improvement.
-An intensive school 1 2 turnaround plan shall include, but not be limited to, all of the following: Recommendations relating to the reallocation of 3 resources and technical assistance, including from external 5 partners; changes in school procedures or operations; professional learning focused on continuous improvement and student achievement for instructional and administrative staff: intervention for individual administrators or teachers: instructional strategies based on evidence based research; 9 10 waivers from state laws or rules; adoption of policies and practices to ensure all groups of students satisfy the 11 proficiency level established by the state; extended 12 13 instructional time for low-performing students; strategies for 14 family engagement; incorporation of a teacher mentoring 15 program; and other actions considered appropriate by the 16 school improvement team.
+An intensive school turnaround plan shall include, but not be limited to, all of the following: Recommendations relating to the reallocation of

+1 resources and technical assistance; changes in school 2 procedures or operations; professional learning focused on student achievement for instructional and administrative 3 staff; intervention for individual administrators or teachers; 5 instructional strategies based on evidence based research; waivers from state laws or rules; adoption of policies and practices to ensure all groups of students satisfy the proficiency level established by the state; extended instructional time for low-performing students; strategies for family engagement; incorporation of a teacher mentoring program; and other actions considered appropriate by the 12 school improvement team.
-- (3) Subject to final approval of the intensive school turnaround plan by the State Superintendent of Education, present the intensive school turnaround plan to the local board of education and the public. - (4) Monitor the progress of the school in implementing the intensive school turnaround plan using formative and summative assessment data.

-(h) If a school does not satisfy specified levels of progress, as defined by the Office of School Improvement, after implementing an intensive school turnaround plan for four full academic years, the local board of education shall implement one of the following school turnaround options:
+- (3) Subject to final approval of the intensive school turnaround plan by the State Superintendent of Education, present the intensive school turnaround plan to the local board of education, the Director of the Office of Mathematics Improvement, and the State Superintendent of Education. - (4) Monitor the progress of the school in implementing the intensive school turnaround plan using formative and summative assessment data. - (f) If a school does not satisfy specified levels of progress, as defined by the Office of School Improvement, after implementing an intensive school turnaround plan for four full academic years, the local board of education shall implement one of the following school turnaround options: